 Sections 4(b) and 7(b)(5) are also in conflict.
 Section 7(b)(5) states that a person may not use marijuana if that person does not have a serious or debilitating medical condition.
+MCL 333.26427(b)(5).
 Section 4(b) allows primary caregivers to assist qualifying patients.
+MCL 333.26424(b).
 Nothing in § 4(a) or (b) allows primary caregivers to use marijuana, unless they qualify under § 4(a).
 The conflict arises because the act allows primary caregivers to grow marijuana, but it prohibits those who are not "qualifying patients" to use marijuana.
 I note that caregivers receive registration cards under the statute but are not required to have a "written certification" stating they have a debilitating condition.
 The only logical conclusion is that "primary caregivers" who do not possess a "qualifying patient" registry card are not permitted to use marijuana under the MMMA.